valentinaus/Quickmart/README.md

 ## Installation

-download or clone the project.
+Download or clone the project.

-then move to the project route.
+Then move to the project route.
 ```bash
 cd ../Quickmart
 ```
-install dependencies
+Install dependencies
 ```bash
 npm install
 ```